-Celebrities Using Online Dating Apps, Tinder
+How Celebrities Really Feel About Online Dating

 MARIAH CAREY

-Before fiancé James Packer put a ring on it, Carey used the music video for "Infinity" to reveal that she was looking for love online, thanks to scenes that featured the diva browsing Match.com while relaxing on her couch in a dramatic, sparkling gown.
+Before dating Bryan Tanaka, Carey used the music video for “Infinity” to reveal that she was looking for love online, thanks to scenes that featured the diva browsing Match.com while relaxing on her couch in a dramatic, sparkling gown.
 You know, just your average Saturday night.

 SUSAN SARANDON

-Despite her daughter's suggestion that she start swiping, Sarandon isn't sure that she wants to sign up for a dating app just yet – she's actually hoping to meet someone the old-fashioned way.
-"I'm a New Yorker.
-I've always lived here, but one of the reasons that I love New York is that the serendipity is just so thick here, so you can go out on the street and just see things you didn't count on, and you don't have to swipe left or right," she said in a QampA.
+Despite her daughter’s suggestion that she start swiping, Sarandon isn’t sure that she wants to sign up for a dating app just yet – she’s actually hoping to meet someone the old-fashioned way.
+“I’m a New Yorker.
+I’ve always lived here, but one of the reasons that I love New York is that the serendipity is just so thick here, so you can go out on the street and just see things you didn’t count on, and you don’t have to swipe left or right,” she said in a Q&A.

 MARTHA STEWART